Applying for a New CDL in Arizona

 To determine whether your vehicle requires that you have a CDL to drive it, find out the gross vehicle weight rating (GVWR) and compare it with the descriptions below:

-- If you will drive a combination vehicle (truck and trailer) whose trailer has a GVWR of 10,001 pounds or more and whose total GVWR with the truck is 26,001 pounds or more, you will need a Class A CDL.
+- If you will drive a combination vehicle (truck and trailer) whose trailer has a GVWR of more than 10,000 pounds and whose total GVWR with the truck is 26,001 pounds or more, you will need a Class A CDL.

 - If you will drive a vehicle whose GVWR is 26,001 pounds or more, you will need a Class B CDL.
 With the Class B license, you can also tow a trailer whose weight does not exceed 10,000 pounds.

-- If you will transport hazardous materials or more than 15 people (including the driver) in a vehicle whose GVWR is 26,000 pounds or less, you will need a Class C CDL.
+- If you will transport hazardous materials or 16 or more people (including the driver) and your vehicle does not otherwise meet the definitions of a Class A or B vehicle you will need to accquire a Class C license.

 Now that you have determined that you do need a CDL, you must acquire a CDL instruction permit.